 Most recently, I covered football and powerlifting at London 2012 for the Olympic and Paralympic News Service.

 Now I'm delighted to join the Bleacher Report team as a sports writer and looking forward to communicating with fellow supporters and new soccer fans from across the globe.

-Thanks for the edits on today's piece, Ian.
+Thanks for the edits on my Tottenham article this week, Ian.

-Thanks for the edits on my Tottenham piece today, Ian.
-I hope you are well.
+Thanks for the edits on my Tottenham article today, Ian.

 Thanks for the edits on my Milan piece today, Ian.
 Much appreciated!